mmoise/imdb/README.md

 data will need to be loaded every single time that the app is started.
 However, I felt that the performance hit taken during startup greatly outweighed the performance hit duringI also decided to use an ORM in order to manage the database connections, schema creation, and it abstracts the database layer.
 I chose Hibernate because the learning curve is short, its widely used, and it is supported by Spring Boot.
+However, I rried to stick withthe javax.persistence annotations instead of using the Hibernate annotations when possible in order to try to abstract from the ORM implementation.

 To filter the files for only 2018 data I decided that the filtering should take place outisde of the java app.
 I chose to do this as a bash script because of the speed of performing this in bash (both performance and lines of code) vs performing